NuGet/docs.microsoft.com-nuget.pt-br/docs/reference/extensibility/NuGet-Cross-Platform-Plugins.md

         * uma senha, se disponível

 5. Obter arquivos no pacote
-    * Direção da solicitação:  Plug-in > do NuGet
+    * Direção da solicitação: plugin > do NuGet
     * A solicitação conterá:
         * a ID e a versão do pacote
         * o local do repositório de origem do pacote